carlos-alonso-mongodb/graphlookup-mdb/README.md

 ## Graph use case in MongoDB

 In this repo you'll learn how to implement a graph use case in MongoDB Atlas through 3 examples.
-For more information about the operator,please ,visit our [documentation](https://www.mongodb.com/docs/manual/reference/operator/aggregation/graphLookup/)
+For more information about the operator, please, visit our [documentation](https://www.mongodb.com/docs/manual/reference/operator/aggregation/graphLookup/)

 ## Setup

 __1. Configure Atlas Environment__
 * Create an Atlas account [Atlas account](http://cloud.mongodb.com).
-I case you can use an existing Atlas environment you can skip this step.
+In case you can use an existing Atlas environment you can skip this step.
 * Create an __M0__ based 3 node replica-set in a single cloud provider region of your choice with default settings
 * In the Security tab, add a new __IP Whitelist__ for your laptop's current IP address
 * In the Atlas console, for the database cluster you deployed, click the __Connect button__, select __Connect from Compass__